 Ocean City Prosecutor Declares War on Shoplifters

-In Ocean City, New Jersey theft is a big problem on the Boardwalk said Capt.
-Steven Ang of the Ocean City Police Department.
+In Ocean City, New Jersey theft is a big problem on the Boardwalk according to the Ocean City Police Department.
 The Municipal Court, business owners and police department have adopted a zero tolerance policy to shoplifting and do not allow offenders to plead to a lesser charge.

 Ocean City prides itself on being a safe place relatively free of violent crime with shoplifting being the city’s most common offense.
 There has been a decline in the number of violations, dropping from 131 in 2010 to 53 in 2013.
-Capt.
-Ang attributes this decline to the police meeting annually with the business owners to address shoplifting, which remains their #1 concern.
+The police department attributes this decline to the police meeting annually with the business owners to address shoplifting, which remains their #1 concern.

 Shoplifting in New Jersey is committed when a person takes or conceals merchandise, alters or removes price tags, transfers merchandise to another container, causes merchandise to “under-ring,” or removes a shopping cart from a store, with the intention of depriving the merchant.
 A person caught concealing merchandise can be presumed to have intended to take it without paying for it.
 The charge and the potential penalty are dependent on the value of the goods that were supposedly taken during the shoplifting.
 The following chart shows what level of theft charge, the classification, and the potential penalties.